mreinstein/collision-2d/README.md

 import segmentSphereOverlap from 'segment-sphere-overlap.js'

-// declare 2 points that lie on an infinite ray const p1 = [ 100, 100 ]
+// declare 2 points that lie on a line segment const p1 = [ 100, 100 ]
 const p2 = [ 200, 100 ]